OpenMDAO/dymos/joss/paper.md

 Dymos does not ship with its own built in optimizer.
 It relies on whatever optimizers you have available in your OpenMDAO installation.
-OpenMDAO ships with the standard SciPy optimization library, and an additional wrapper for the pyoptsparse [@Perez2012a] library which has more powerful optimizer options such as SNOPT [@GilMS05] and IPOPT [@wachter2006].
+OpenMDAO ships with an interface to the optimizers in SciPy [@2020SciPy-NMeth], and an additional wrapper for the pyoptsparse [@Perez2012a] library which has more powerful optimizer options such as SNOPT [@GilMS05] and IPOPT [@wachter2006].
-For simple problems, the basics optimizers in SciPy's SLSQP will work fine.
+For simple problems, Scipy's SLSQP optimizer generally works fine.
 On more challenging optimal-control problems, higher quality optimizers are important for getting good performance.

 ## The value of using nonlinear solvers and analytic derivatives in optimal control